-Your Needs and Requirements Are Continually Going UNMET
+Your Needs and relationship requirements Are Continually Going UNMET

-Another indicator for long-term relationship success is if your needs and requirements are getting met.
+Another indicator for long-term relationship success is if your needs and relationship requirements are getting met.

 For example, what if you have a requirement that your partner not lie to you and that he be forthright with what he’s thinking and feeling?